Tips & Tricks

 • Lake Paddling: Assume you will rollover and will have to swim to shore.
 Often the best lake paddle will be a circuitous route around the edge for safety.
 If you do paddle in the middle make sure you have a good re-entry move or can eskimo roll.

 • Temperature: Be mindful of the water temperature.
 It can be deceptively cold (big water tends to be colder than smaller creeks).
 Make sure to wear protective clothing if necessary.
+Here is a map of known water temperature gauges in Wisconsin.
+Here is a different map for Great Lakes temperatures.

 • Time of the Day: